atombreak/theneo-mcp/README.md

 Use theneo_preview_link for project "proj_123"
 ```

-### 6. `theneo_wait_for_generation`
+### 7. `theneo_wait_for_generation`

-Wait for AI description generation to complete.
+Wait for AI description generation to complete. **You can reference both project and workspace by name**.

 **Parameters:**
-- `projectId` (string, required): Project ID
+- `projectId` (string, optional): Project ID
+- `projectName` (string, optional): Project name (alternative to projectId)
+- `workspaceId` (string, optional): Workspace ID (helps when using projectName)
+- `workspaceKey` (string, optional): Workspace key/slug (helps when using projectName)
+- `workspaceName` (string, optional): Workspace name (helps when using projectName)
 - `retryTimeMs` (number, optional): Polling interval (default: 2500)
 - `maxWaitTimeMs` (number, optional): Max wait time (default: 120000)

 **Natural Language Examples:**
 ```
-Wait for the AI to finish generating descriptions for project proj_123
+Wait for the AI to finish generating descriptions for "Payment API" in "Engineering"

-Check if AI generation is complete for my project proj_abc
+Check if AI generation is complete for "User Service" in the "Production" workspace

-Keep checking until the AI descriptions are done for project proj_xyz
+Keep checking until the AI descriptions are done for "My Company API" in "Public APIs"
 ```

 **Explicit Tool Call (for testing/debugging):**